fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

-## Creating a document-term matrix
+## Creating a term-document matrix

 What's an efficient way of summarizing our corpus?

-We could create a **document-term matrix** (dtm).
+We could create a **term-document matrix** (AKA document-term matrix).

-A dtm is a matrix that represents the frequency of terms (words) that occur in a particular collection of documents.
+A term-document matrix represents the frequency of terms (words) that occur in a particular collection of documents.

-- rows correspond to documents in the corpus
+- columns correspond to documents in the corpus
-- columns correspond to terms
+- rows correspond to terms

-Each cell, then, is the number of times word j occurs in document i.
-As such, each row is a vector of term counts that represents the content of the document corresponding to that row.
-For instance if one has the following two (short) document
+Each cell in the matrix represents a measure of how many times a particular word (column) appears in a particular document (row).
+This measure might be a simple term count or a weighted average (usually weighted by the total number of terms).

 We will be working with the [CountVectorizer](http://scikit-learn.sourceforge.net/dev/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) class from the scikit-learn package.
 CountVectorizer gather word frequencies (or term frequencies) associated with texts into a document-term matrix.